 1. Historical Method

-vi is number of variables on day i
+- vi is the number of variables on day i

-m is the number of days for which historical data is taken
+- m is the number of days from which historical data is taken

 2. Parametric Method

-It is also known as the variance-covariance method.
-This method assumes a normal distribution in returns.
-In other words, under this method, two factors are to be estimated, an expected return and a standard deviation.
-This method is best suited to risk measurement problems where the distributions are known and reliably estimated.
-This method is unreliable when the sample size is small.
+The parametric method is best suited to risk measurement problems where the distributions are known and reliably estimated.
+The method is unreliable when the sample size is very small.